m4rs-mt/ILGPU/README.md

 ILGPU.Algorithms requires Visual Studio 2019 or higher.

+Make sure to init/update the ILGPU git submodule using `git submodule update --init` before building the algorithms library.

 Note: T4 (*.tt) text templates must be converted manually depending on the Visual Studio version.
 To transform them, right-click a text template and select Run Custom Tool.
 Alternatively, you can open and save any text template in Visual Studio or choose
 "Build->Transform all T4 Templates".